doc4d/docs/docs/FormObjects/properties_BackgroundAndBorder.md

 ## Fill Color {#fill-color}

 Defines the fill color / background color of an object.
-It can be defined for some standard objects (`fill` JSON property) or ["custom style" buttons](#custom-style-button-check-box-or-radio-button) (`borderFillColor` JSON property).
+It can be defined for some standard objects (`fill` JSON property) or ["custom style" objects](#custom-style-button-check-box-or-radio-button) (`borderFillColor` JSON property).

 ### Standard objects